SAADAT-Abu/ask-GPT/README.md

 # Ask-GPT

 A simple command-line tool to interact with OpenAI's ChatGPT from any terminal.
+Now enhanced with the ability to analyze the last bash command and debug potential issues.

 ## Features
 - Query ChatGPT directly from the terminal.
 - Uses OpenAI's GPT-4 (or GPT-3.5 if specified).
+- Analyze the last executed bash command for errors or debugging.
 - Simple setup and usage.

 ## Setup